cockroachdb/docs/cockroachcloud/network-authorization.md

 ### Establish a VPC Peering connection after creating your {{ site.data.products.dedicated }} cluster

-After creating your {{ site.data.products.dedicated }} cluster, [request a peering connection](connect-to-your-cluster.html#establish-vpc-peering-or-aws-privatelink) from CockroachCloud's **Networking** page.
+After creating your {{ site.data.products.dedicated }} cluster, [request a peering connection](connect-to-your-cluster.html#establish-vpc-peering-or-aws-privatelink) from {{ site.data.products.db }}'s **Networking** page.
 Then accept the request by running the `gcloud` command displayed on your screen.
 You can check the status of the connection on the **Peering** tab on the **Networking** page.
 The status is shown as `PENDING` until you accept the connection request from the GCP side.
 After the connection is successfully established, the status changes to `ACTIVE`.
 You can then [select a connection method](connect-to-your-cluster.html#step-2-select-a-connection-method) and [connect to your cluster](connect-to-your-cluster.html#step-3-connect-to-your-cluster).

 ## AWS PrivateLink